benitez9rh/tkinterGmshOGS-GINA_UpscaleMapping/README.md

 ![Figure 1 - Attribute upscaled and mesh .msh file nodes locations.
 The coloured points show the a locations and value of the property from the input .csv file whereas the black crosses show the mesh nodes.
 Every four nearby nodes form the edges of a 2-dimensional quadrilateral element.](https://github.com/benitez9rh/tkinterGmshOGS-GINA_UpscaleMapping/blob/main/GmshAttributeDist.png)

+*Figure 1 - Attribute upscaled and mesh .msh file nodes locations.
+The coloured points show the a locations and value of the property from the input .csv file whereas the black crosses show the mesh nodes.
+Every four nearby nodes form the edges of a 2-dimensional quadrilateral element.*

 ### Element value prediction

 In the background, the code identifies the input points' X,Y locations and under which element the points will contribute to the prediction.
 This is dependent on the prediction method used.